OSI Board Meeting Minutes, Wednesday, March 5th, 2014

 - Working with DLAPiper to expand trademark registration.

-- The idea of, and a discussion around, providing EMail accounts and other benefits was raised.
+- The idea of, and a discussion around, providing EMail accounts and was raised.
 The administrative costs seemed to be the greatest barrier.
 Patrick reached out to some of the OSI affiliates who offer such services and the level of service and support varied.
 Should the OSI choose to offer email, we would need to be very clear on our level of support as to not set expectations too high among the membership.

 - The Board was asked to add any prospects they though might be interested.
 The details of each Affiliate has been built out in CiviCRM.